TRIAL DIVISION TO TWELVE DIGITS

 Note that given a composite N which factors into two or more primes, at most one of the prime factors can be larger than √N while the rest is each bounded by this square root.
 Therefore, it is not necessary to continue the algorithm once we reach the last prime number p ≤ √N.

-Furthermore, once we find a prime factor p, we resume the trial division with the integer N ÷ p.
-In this way, we end up with the complete factorization of N into prime numbers.
+Furthermore, once we find a prime factor p, we iterate the trial division with the integer N/p in place of N. In this way, we end up with the complete factorization of N into prime numbers.
 As already mentioned, if not one factor is found, then the number N proves to be a prime.

 Feel free to save or modify a copy of this file for your own use.